bloveless/jangosmtp/README.md

 ### Send an email using group name
 Send an email and get/create a requested group
 `group_name`: group name that the user wants the email to be applied to, should only contain alphanumeric ( and spaces ) will be cleaned if an incorrect name is used
-`to_email`: the single email address that the email will be sent to
+`subject`: the subject of the email to be sent `to_email`: the single email address that the email will be sent to
 `from_email`: the email address that the email will be coming from
 `from_name`: the name that the email address will be coming from